An Exquisite Sense of What is Beautiful

-An eminent British writer returns to the resort hotel in the Japanese mountains where he once spent a beautiful, snowed-in winter.
-It was there he fell in love and wrote his best-selling novel, The Waterwheel, accusing America of being in denial about the horrific aftermath of the Tokyo firebombings and the nuclear destruction at Hiroshima and Nagasaki.
-As we learn more about his earlier life, however as a student in Bloomsbury, involved with a famous American painter we realise that he too is in denial, trying to escape past events that are now rapidly catching up with him.
-A sweeping novel of East and West, love and war, truths and denials.
+Hakone, Japan, 2003.
+An eminent British writer in his seventies, Sir Edward Strathairn, returns to a resort in the Japanese mountains where, in his youth, he spent a beautiful, snowed-in winter.
+It was there he wrote his best-selling novel, The Waterwheel, accusing America of being in denial about the horrific aftermath of the Tokyo firebombings and the nuclear destruction at Hiroshima and Nagasaki.